 A nice little earner.
 Then you went to Sierra Leone?

 Yeah.
 The Sierra Leoneans asked us to go diamond mining there, but there was a problem: a really bad war.
 So we told the president we'd help him if we could get help applying for a legal diamond concession.
 It cost us millions to keep fighting, but our money was coming from the war in Angola, which is what made us different from other warlords – we were reinvesting in Africa.
 Just as we were leaving, the president asked us to stay and secure the election, so it was – not the UN – who protected that election.
 We kept asking, “What kind of fucking mercenaries are we?”
 We were the nicest, most well-behaved bunch ever.

 Weren’t you also asked to help kick start the Iraq War in 2002?

 Yes.
-Someone who said he was friends with the American neocons asked me to come up with ideas to get the war kicked off.
+A guy called David Hart told me he was friends with the American neocons and asked me to come up with ideas to get the war kicked off.
 The first was to pick an Iraqi city away from Baghdad, go there with a rebel force made up of 6,000 Iraqi émigrés, take the city, then say, “Yah boo” to Saddam.
 That would have forced him to come get us and be zapped on the road by the UK and US, or let the flag of rebellion spread.

 That’s pretty scandalous.

 Well, yes.
-We actually got feedback saying that they liked the ideas, but not me.
-I believed them.
+We actually got feedback from Number 10, via David Hart, that they liked the ideas, but not me.
+I believed him.